 The macronutrient split just helps determine your body composition.
 Macros can determine whether the weight you gain is fat or muscle or whether you will look lean or just “skinny fat” (being at a healthy body weight but having a low amount of muscle mass) when you lose weight.

 To practice the 50-30-20 macro split, you will need to track your calories and macronutrient intake, which is most easily accomplished by using an app like MacroFactor.
+Using this link gets you an extra week on your free trial (2 weeks total).
+Cancel any time before your trial ends without being charged.

 Who Should Have 50-30-20 Macros?